My Career Trajectory – A Story of Pivots

 On the Personal Side

 But here’s what’s most important to know about me, I did not simply study positive psychology, I live it: I meditate, pray, and set intentions every morning.
 I practice yoga twice a week.
 I exercise three days a week.
-I take time to savor the good things that happen and make time to connect with family and friends in meaningful ways.
+I take time to savor the good things that happen and intentionally make time to connect with family and friends in meaningful ways.

 I’ve been happily married to Richard A. Jacobson, Sr. for 36 years.
 He’s my “steadfast tin soldier”.
 Richard is a partner at a national law firm.
-Our son, Rick Jacobson is a resident surgeon and researcher in Chicago, IL.
+Our son, Rick Jacobson is a resident surgeon and researcher in Chicago, IL and married to Carla Medina Jacobson.

 How I Pay it Forward

 I am grateful to my friends, relatives (especially Dad), and mentors who have helped me along the way.
 I strive to pay their kindness and generosity forward.
 My community service projects have varied through the years from delivering for Meals-on-Wheels to helping underserved and unemployed individuals in the Tampa Bay community and at Metropolitan Ministries with workshops, résumé advice, and interview tips.

 I have a special place in my heart for students who are striving to be the first person in their family to earn a college degree.
 For this reason, I offer 1-2 hours of career consulting services to worthy, hard-working “First-Generation College Students” at no cost.
 If you are such a person, or if you are working full-time while earning a degree, I encourage you to write to me.
 I want to help to the extent that I am able.